f5devcentral/terraform-azure-bigip-module/README.md

+## This Repo has been Archived, and moved to: https://github.com/F5Networks/terraform-azure-bigip-module for Supported Module

 ## Deploys BIG-IP in Azure Cloud

 This Terraform module deploys N-nic F5 BIG-IP in Azure cloud,and with module count feature we can also deploy multiple instances of BIG-IP.